praveentya/SNN-for-Sleep-apnea-detection/README.md

 Learning real-world stimuli by single-spike coding and tempotron rule Work in spiking neurons:

 When a neuron accepts a stimulant from a pre-neuron, it's stored in the neuron.
 As long as the stimulation accessed exceeds a threshold of neuron, the neuron generates a spike that passes to the post-neuron.
 After the spike, the neuron "sleeps" for a while, and its storage value returns to rest potential(may be zero).
-The neuron stay silent for a period of time, within the interval don't accept any input stimulate.
+The neuron stays silent for a period of time and, within the interval, doesn't accept any input stimulation.

-A neuron accepts all the input stimulated from pre-synaptic neurons, store the stimulates in its potential,
+A neuron accepts all the input stimulated from pre-synaptic neurons, stores the stimulates in its potential,

 P(t)=∑_(n=1)^M▒v_n  ∑_(t_n^i)▒〖S(t-t_n^i )+P_rest 〗